 12. Opening Infected Files

 Excel will show you the security alert when you try to open an infected file.
 When you enable data connections ignoring the warning, Excel will take long time to open the file.

-We strongly recommend disable the data connections and delete the file.
-It may be a real virus that could cause harm to your computer.
+We strongly recommend to disable the data connections and delete the file.
+It may be a real virus that could harm your computer.

 13. Processing Excel from Web App or Network

-Directly trying to edit the Excel spreadsheets in Web App like SharePoint may result in very slow performance.
+Directly trying to edit Excel spreadsheets in Web App like SharePoint may result in very slow performance.
 Instead of directly editing the file from network, you can check out the file and download to local computer.
-After completion of editing, check in, upload the file back and check out properly.
+After completion of editing, check in to upload the file back and check out properly.

 Excel is one of the most used applications in our daily life.
 Whether in office or in home, people use Excel more frequently for many purposes.
 There are many occurrences you might be facing the slow responding Excel worksheets.
-We hope the solutions explained above may help to fix your issue and speedup the spreadsheet processing.
+We hope the solutions explained above may help to fix your issues with slow Microsoft Excel workbooks and speedup the spreadsheet processing.